 This webinar will provide a refresher on unconscious bias and its impact on your leadership behaviours.
 It will also provide practical tips to ensure you remain an inclusive leader under pressure.

-It will include a Q&A session with the audience, a range of insights from research and the practical experience of Dr Cribb and other leaders, and strategies for reducing bias and checking your own leadership behaviour.
+It will include a Q&A session with the audience, a range of insights from research and the practical experience of Dr Cribb and other leaders, including Michelle Hippolite (Deputy Director-General, Te Papa Atawhai (Department of Conservation, New Zealand Government)) and Trish Bergin (Co-Director, Governance of the 50/50 by 2030 Foundation).
+The webinar will also cover strategies for reducing bias and checking your own leadership behaviour.

 Good leadership under pressure is critical for career progression, this course will give you the tools to improve your leadership.

 By the end of the course participants will be able to: